 Helpful tips

-- Oil temperature - Magic temperature is 330-340 degrees F. Hotter will get the outside brown fast before the homemade donuts have a chance to rise fully in the oil.
+- Oil temperature - The magic temperature is 330-340 degrees F. Hotter will get the outside brown fast before the homemade donuts have a chance to rise fully in the oil.
 If you own a deep fry thermometer then this is great time to use.
 If not, medium heat is perfect and test one doughnut - it should take about a minute on each side to get golden.
 Adjust heat accordingly.

 - Color, color, color - Pale golden and not any darker.
 Letting the homemade donuts brown will form a crusty outside, but not the light texture we are aiming for.